 From “Tea Harmony: Fall in Love for all the Far Right Reasons” by Fulana, Ramirez-Cancio’s satire collective.

-SD: Let’s go back to this idea of what precedes voting.
-If you said, “Look, the call is really art to make people vote,” then it’s pretty easy to assess the success of that, right?
+SD: Let’s go back to this idea of what precedes voting, the demand to vote.
+If you said, “Look, the call is really to make art to make people vote,” then it’s pretty easy to assess the success of that, right?

 SD: Then people go and vote.
-It’s super fucking easy, right?
+It’s easy, right?
 But how do we know when we’ve been successful in world-making?

-I wish I could quote her perfectly, but I saw an interview with Emma Gonzalez, who was one of the survivors of the Parkland shooting, who said explicitly that if it hadn’t been for something like her ninth grade creative writing class, in which she got to understand that she was queer, she would have never gotten involved with queer activism at her school.
-If she hadn’t been involved with queer activism at her school, she would have never been ready to take that nationwide and been able to stand in front of everybody and be like, “We just got shot at and people died, and this is why this is so messed up.”
-She, herself, made the connection to her 14-year-old [self].
-That teacher had no idea [that this would happen], that made her really be like: “Oh my God, I am this.
-I am this, and this is what’s pissing me off and this is what’s wrong, and this is what needs to change.”
+I wish I could quote her perfectly, but I saw an interview with Emma Gonzalez, who was one of the survivors of the Parkland shooting, who said explicitly that if it hadn’t been for her ninth grade creative writing class, in which she got to understand that she was queer, she would have never gotten involved with queer activism at her school.
+If she hadn’t been involved with queer activism at her school, she would have never been ready to take nationwide and been able to stand in front of everybody and be like, “We just got shot at and people died, and this is why this is so messed up.”
+She, herself, made the connection to her 14-year-old .
+That teacher had no idea.

 SD: Let’s go back to this notion of world-making and the idea that it’s really important to create a world in which you see yourself and others see you as belonging in it, empowered, and so on and so forth.

-SD: You’re someone who develops programs to help artists do this sort of work.
-So, you must think in terms of: How can I help this person best actualize that?
+You’re someone who develops programs to help artists do this sort of work.
+So, you must think sometimes: How can I help this person best actualize that?
 Which seems to me that you’re also thinking at some level: “Is this person actualizing this for themselves or are they lost?
-Are they getting sucked back into art school patterns or other sort of bullshit that allows them to do that?”
-Which means at some level, you are thinking about is this working or not working, right?
+Are they getting sucked back into art school patterns or other sort of bullshit that allows them to do what they intend to do?”
+Which means at some level, you are thinking about “is this working or not working,” right?

 MRC: Yeah.
 It’s funny.
-I just had an experience at OSF hearing Nana [Oforiatta-Ayim] speak about her project.
+I just had an experience at OSF hearing Nana speak about her project.
 She’s Ghanaian and she wants to do a pan-African encyclopedia, like a virtual thing.
-The way that she — even her posture, the way she was sitting, the way she was talking, she was lit up.
+Her posture, the way she was sitting, the way she was talking, she was lit up.
 I mean, this person was aligned.
 You could see.
-I loved how her philosophy of how she was doing her work [and] research was very intuitive.
-I loved watching somebody be so connected to the work that they are doing, and it has to do with everything: arts, culture, politics, spirituality.
+I loved how her philosophy of how she was doing her work research was very intuitive.
+I loved watching somebody be so connected to the work they are doing.
+It has to do with everything: arts, culture, politics, spirituality.
 It’s all connected.

 I just saw a very aligned person, which was beautiful.
-She talked a lot about instincts.
-I don’t know what to tell you in terms of “how do I know?”
+I don’t know what to tell you in terms of “how do I know?” .
 I also don’t have the funding to follow up systematically with everyone.
-But I can see [that] generosity is something that I’ve identified over the years of people that continue to open up spaces for other people.
-I can observe who is thinking: “How can I help this person?”
-How do we connect with each other?
-We’re going to live and then we’re going to die, so [we] might as well just live as connectedly as possible.
+But I can see generosity is something I’ve identified over the years in people that continue to open up spaces for other people.
+I can observe who is thinking: “How can I help this person?
+How do we connect with each other?”
+We’re going to live and then we’re going to die, so might as well just live as connectedly as possible.

 Image from Tercer Impacto, Fulana’s satirical news program

-SD: I love this idea of the success being someone who kind of — I don’t know if she would describe it this way — knows who she is, knows what her practice is, knows her place in her practice.
+SD: I love this idea of the success in this case being someone who– I don’t know if she would describe it this way — knows who she is, knows what her practice is, knows her place in her practice.

-Without naming any names or even giving any descriptions, have you seen someone who’s just not finding or creating that world for themselves?
-Can you give me a story of when something didn’t work?
+Without naming any names or even giving any descriptions, have you ever come across someone who’s just not finding or creating that world for themselves?

-MRC: I just don’t know that [it isn’t working].
+MRC: I just don’t know that .
 I know what you’re asking: Is the thing that they’re trying to do working or not working?
 I guess they don’t talk about it in those terms.

 It’s like, did some kid have this transformational experience from the program that they were in and then they were able to blah, blah, blah?
 I hear anecdotes, but I don’t get a lot of numbers, that kind of stuff.
 Even with folks that are in the life and are continuing to do it, I don’t get a lot of evidence that would be measurable in other ways.